exebook/hashdict.c/README.md

 ##dic_new()

-Creates the hash table.
+Create the hash table.

 `struct dictionary* dic_new(int initial_size);`

-set `initial_size` to 0 for the initial size of the table, which is 1024 items.
-Useful when you know how much keys you will store and want to preallocate, in which case use N/2 as the initial_size.
+Set `initial_size` to 0 for the initial size of the table, which is 1024 items.
+Useful when you know how much keys you will store and want to preallocate, in which case use N/growth_treshold as the initial_size. `growth_threshold` is 2.0 by default.

 ##dic_delete()

-Deletes the hash table and frees all occupied memory.
+Delete the hash table and frees all occupied memory.

 `void dic_delete(struct dictionary* dic);`

 ##dic_add()

-Adds a new key to the hash table.
+Add a new key to the hash table.

 Unlike most of implementations, you do NOT supply the value as the argument for the `add()` function.
 Instead after `dic_add()` returns, set the value like this: `*mydic->result = <VALUE>`.